sphinx-doc/sphinx/doc/config.rst

 .. module:: conf
    :synopsis: Build configuration file.

-The :term:`documentation root` must contain a file named :file:`conf.py`.
+The :term:`configuration directory` must contain a file named :file:`conf.py`.
 This file (containing Python code) is called the "build configuration file" and contains all configuration needed to customize Sphinx input and output behavior.

-The configuration file if executed as Python code at build time (using :func:`execfile`, and with the current directory set to the documentation root), and therefore can execute arbitrarily complex code.
+The configuration file if executed as Python code at build time (using :func:`execfile`, and with the current directory set to its containing directory), and therefore can execute arbitrarily complex code.
 Sphinx then reads simple names from the file's namespace as its configuration.

-Some conventions are important to keep in mind here: Relative paths are always used relative to the documentation root, and document names must always be given without file name extension.
+Important points to note:

+* If not otherwise documented, values must be strings, and their default is the empty string.

-The term "fully-qualified name" refers to a string that names an importable Python object inside a module; for example, the FQN ``"sphinx.builder.Builder"`` means the ``Builder`` class in the ``sphinx.builder`` module.
+* The term "fully-qualified name" refers to a string that names an importable Python object inside a module; for example, the FQN ``"sphinx.builder.Builder"`` means the ``Builder`` class in the ``sphinx.builder`` module.

+* Remember that document names use ``/`` as the path separator and don't contain the file name extension.

-The contents of the namespace are pickled (so that Sphinx can find out when configuration changes), so it may not contain unpickleable values -- delete them from the namespace with ``del`` if appropriate.
+* The contents of the config namespace are pickled (so that Sphinx can find out when configuration changes), so it may not contain unpickleable values -- delete them from the namespace with ``del`` if appropriate.
 Modules are removed automatically, so you don't need to ``del`` your imports after use.

-The configuration values can be separated in several groups.
-If not otherwise documented, values must be strings, and their default is the empty string.

 General configuration